cyrildubos/template-devcontainer/README.md

 ### With a laptop as the host machine

-In the Dev Container, install `nvidia-utils` and `nvidia-prime` packages :
+In the Dev Container, install `nvidia-utils` and `nvidia-prime` packages:

 ```console
 pacman -S --overwrite \* nvidia-utils
 pacman -S nvidia-prime
 ```

-Then, run programs on the NVIDIA GPU with the `prime-run` script :
+Then, run programs on the NVIDIA GPU with the `prime-run` script:
 ```console
 prime-run [program]
 ```